- How do I log into my Device42 instance?

 How do I get my current data into Device42?

-- REST APIs : Programatically automate your network documentation.
-You can add these to your regular work flow and use device42 as single source of truth for systems such as provisioning and monitoring.
+- RESTful APIs: Programatically automate your network documentation and/or leverage your asset data for scripts & automation!
+Add these to your regular work flow to leverage Device42 as single source of truth for systems such as provisioning and monitoring.

-- Regular User Interface : And obviously you can use the UI(user interface) to add data 🙂
+- The Device42 Web UI: Of course, you can always use the web-UI (user interface) to add data 🙂

-- Using templates/bulk operations: Certain types of objects are easier to add using templates or models.
+- Templates/bulk operations: Certain types of objects are easier to add using templates or models.
 For example, PDU models to create PDUs, Switch port templates to create switches and ports, Patch panel models to create patch panel ports and bulk back port connectivity for patch panels.

 How do I set up an RC / Remote collector?